 Floods are the most common Civil Defence emergency in Otago.
-Our communities often experience flooding at any time of year, from rivers, streams, and we can get significant surface flooding after intense localised rain.
-During major coastal storms, the sea can cause flooding of low-lying areas all along our coast.
+Our communities often experience flooding from rivers and streams.
+We can also get significant surface flooding after intense localised rain - for example in a thunderstorm.
+Flooding occurs at any time of the year.
+During major coastal storms, the sea can cause flooding of low-lying areas all along Otago's coast.